-Columns (2) and (3) provide first-stage regressions for our instrumental variable approach.
+Columns (2) and (3) provide first-stage regressions from Equation 2 for our instrumental variable approach.
 In these models, we regress the number of quarters a student worked in a lab on whether or not the minimum wage increased during their undergraduate years or binary variables for if the minimum wage changed in each of the four years a student was in college.
-In Column (2), the estimated coefficient on the minimum wage changing is -0.167 and significant.
+In Column (2), the estimated coefficient on the minimum wage changing is -0.25 and significant, implying a 17.5% reduction in the time worked in a lab during college.
 This is consistent with our previous results showing that labs decrease their use of undergrad labor when the minimum wage increases.
-The F-statistic on this model is 9.63, which may indicate a weak instrument.
-The estimates in Column (3) show negative and significant coefficients for the indicators of minimum wage increases during students' first, second, and third years.
-The estimated coefficient on the minimum wage change in the senior year of college is positive but not statistically significant.
-The F-statistic on this model is 38.25.
+The F-statistic on this model is 32.38, which indicates that this instrument is unlikely to be considered a weak instrument.
+We also estimate a first-stage model with separate instruments for if the minimum wage changed in each of the four years a student was in college.
+The estimates in Column (3) show negative and significant coefficients for the indicators of minimum wage increases during students' first and second years.
+The estimated coefficient on the minimum wage change in the third and senior year of college are negative but not statistically significant.
+The F-statistic on this model is 49.62.

 Columns (4) and (5) show the reduced-form regressions for these instruments.
-Again, the single instrument version in Column (4) shows a negative and significant coefficient, implying that minimum wage increases are associated with a decreased probability of going on to doctoral programs.
-The multi-instrument version in Column (5) shows negative coefficients for the first three years of college, although only statistically significant in the first and third year, and a positive and significant coefficient in the final year.
+Again, the single instrument version in Column (4) shows a negative, although not statistically significant, coefficient.
+The multi-instrument version in Column (5) shows negative coefficients for the first three years of college, although only statistically significant in the first and second year, and a positive coefficient in the final year.
+On the whole, these imply a somewhat negative association between minimum wage increases and the probability of pursuing a doctoral-level program.